Saya San: Rebellion

 In October 1930, in a ceremony held at a pagoda near Rangoon, Saya San was crowned the Thupannaka Galuna Raja.
 On 21 December 1930, the Galon Raja moved to his palace on Alaungtang Hill in Tharrawaddy, where a royal city, known as Buddharaja Myo, or "Buddhist King's Town", was ceremonially plotted out.
 The new king disposed of the proper retinue of five queens, four ministers, and four regiments.
 Assuring his followers that they would be protected by his magical charms and tattoos, Saya San also promised supporters that he would restore the authority of the Burmese monarchy, revitalize the Buddhist religion and expel the British authorities.

 On the night of 22 December, the first outbreak occurred in the Tharrawaddy district.
 The Great Depression of 1930 had a devastating impact on rice prices.
 Rice, being Burma's most important export commodity, was heavily depended on by the rural population.
 Thus, Tharrawaddy, like most of Lower Burma, suffered heavily from this.
 The high population density in Central Burma and the concentration of land ownership in fewer hands resulted in a large number of landless rice farmers.
 They became increasingly aggrieved with the colonial administration, whom they blamed for the decline of their incomes as rice workers.
 Thus, the frustrated rural farmers were quick to respond to Saya San's courting appeals, involving a mixture of anti-tax rhetoric, Buddhist prophecies and guarantees of invulnerability.

 In a few weeks, it had become clear that the violence in Tharrawaddy had escalated.
 The colonial government officials in New Delhi were soon asked by their Rangoon counterparts to dispatch armed forces to quell the rebellion.
 However, the military support did not produce immediate results.
 The outbreaks continued to spread in neighboring districts, namely, Pyapon, Henzada, Insein, Pegu, Toungoo, Prome, Thayetmyo, Naungcho Township, and the Northern Shan States.
 Other rebellion leaders such as U Aung Hla, Bo Aung Shwe, and Bo Aung Pe led uprisings in neighboring districts to secure weapons, raid police stations, and attack government representatives.

 Within weeks of the first outbreak, Rangoon authorities responded by seeking special emergency power from India.
 By June 1931, Special Rebellion Commissioner Mr. Booth Gravely was appointed to manage affairs in Burma.
 In July 1931, the authorities considered the situation so serious that they asked for permission from the government of India to introduce martial law, though their attempt later proved to be unsuccessful.

 By August 1931, Saya San was captured.
-The revolt was defeated with an uncertain amount of casualties.
+The revolt was defeated with an uncertain number of casualties.
 By the end of 1932, more than 1,000 rebels were killed and a further 9,000 rebels surrendered or were captured.
 Saya San and 125 other rebels were hanged and almost 1,400 were sentenced to terms of imprisonment or penal transportation.